Nursing (BSN) - RN-BSN

 Additional Information

-RN to BSN and RN to BSN/MSN Pathways for Associate Degree and Diploma Nurses
+RN to BSN Pathway for Associate Degree and Diploma Nurses

 The College of Nursing has a Pathway designed especially for registered nurses pursuing the Bachelor of Science in Nursing Degree.
 The RN to BSN Prerequisites consist of eighteen (18) courses, totaling 59 semester credit hours.
 These general education courses may be completed at any regionally accredited institution.
 They must be successfully completed before admission to the Professional Component.
 It is the policy of the College of Nursing to average grades for all coursework repeated.